ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 />
 ```

 resembles very much _minified code_.
-No developer would get the idea to write minified
-JavaScript -- this is the job of build tools.
+No developer would get the idea to write minified JavaScript &ndash; this is the job of build tools.
 Why?
-Because it is hard
-to write, read, and maintain.
-But this applies to every language, and CSS
-is no exception.
+Because it is hard to write, read, and maintain.
+But this applies to every language, and CSS is no exception.
 Writing minified CSS is bad for maintainability.

 ## Translation from CSS to Tailwind

-It is well understood that CSS is a prerequisite for using Tailwind (which
-is what some beginners seem to misunderstand, who are afraid to learn CSS
-properly and hence jump on Tailwind too fast).
-But even experienced Tailwind
-users will have the Tailwind Docs open all the time and use the search
+It is well understood that CSS is a prerequisite for using Tailwind (which is what some beginners seem to misunderstand, who are afraid to learn CSS properly and hence jump on Tailwind too fast).
+But even experienced Tailwind users will have the Tailwind Docs open all the time and use the search function.
-function.
 Why?
-Because it is hard to remember all the Tailwind utility
-classes (their names and their definitions).
-You will be able to remember
-some of the classes, but never all of those you need.
-Do you know
+Because it is hard to remember all the Tailwind utility classes (their names and their definitions).
+You will be able to remember some of the classes, but never all of those you need.
+Do you know immediately what
-immediately what

 ```css
 .grid {